rrazcueta/moonveil/docs/players/encounters/03-gambits.md

 After being hit if you have at least 1 pip of Dexterity.

 - Roll DC10 Dexterity.
-On success, negate all damage.
+On success, negate all damage and effects.
 - On failure, take full damage, and mark all your Dexterity.